blanketcat/typo/README.md

 1) The keyboard is represented as 2 matrices.
 (UPPER and lower case)
 2) The neighboring keys of each key in the matrices are determined on instantiation. (defaults to 'en_us' mapping)

 *Looking for a list of international keyboard layouts w/ keycodes to append to, or replace this.
-If you find one before I do, drop me a line at [gcgworld@protonmail.com](mailto:gcgworld@protonmail.com) and let me know where to find it.
-I'd sincerely appreciate it.*
+If you know where that information is, make a pull request new friend! :D*

 ### Vice Iteration.

-*If you comp-sci college types have a name for this already, and there is an implementation in python, drop me a line at [gcgworld@protonmail.com](mailto:gcgworld@protonmail.com) and let me know what it's called.
-I'd sincerely appreciate it.*
+*If you comp-sci college types have a name for this already, and there is an implementation in C or Python, file an issue and let me know the name of what I'm looking for new friend! :D*

 with 2 threads: